oracle/node-oracledb/doc/api.md

 Closes a ResultSet.
 Applications should always call this at the end of fetch or when no more rows are needed.
 It should also be called if no rows are ever going to be fetched from the ResultSet.

+If you try to close a connection without closing a ResultSet then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.

 #### <a name="getrow"></a> 7.2.2 `resultset.getRow()`